 Some of Rome’s Highlights

-• Walking in the Pantheon (which we did several times as we chose a wonderful hotel just steps away).
-When you look directly at the front of the Pantheon (without noticing its dome), it looks like the run-of-the-mill Roman site because all the decorative marble has long since been removed, exposing its raw stone structure.
-It also doesn’t look that large.
-Then go inside—the floor, the walls, and oh, the ceiling.
-The dome looks like a well-engineered 20th-century structure, not a 2,000-plus-year-old structure that is the world’s largest unreinforced concrete dome to this day.
+- Walking in the Pantheon.
+The dome looks like a well-engineered 20th-century structure, not the world’s largest unreinforced concrete dome, which it remains to this day.
 Then there’s the oculus — a 30-foot hole in the very top of the dome.
 Some say it was supposed to be a sundial.
-The reality is that it acts as a perfect ventilation system for a structure with such a dome.
+The reality is that it serves as an effective ventilation system for a structure with such a dome.
 When it rains, no worries inside.
-This incredible building was designed so that there would be upward airflow most of the time.
+This incredible building was designed to ensure upward airflow most of the time.
 So, when it rains, the upward airflow of the Pantheon prevents the rainwater from entering the dome’s oculus.
 They may not have known the science and mathematics behind much of their engineering projects, but they surely knew the practical principles.

-• Visiting the Colosseum which is much larger than we imagined.
-Again, though long since stripped of its decorative marble, the stone structure clearly demonstrates the design and engineering prowess of the Romans.
+- Visiting the Colosseum, which is much larger than we imagined.
+Though long since stripped of its decorative marble, the stone structure clearly demonstrates the Romans’ design and engineering prowess.
 One can only imagine how it would have looked with the canvas awning that covered the seating area around the entire structure.
-Given our fascination with the structure itself, it is a sad part of history and chapter in the development of society that such an incredible testament to human ingenuity was put primarily to such depraved use.

 Southern Italy: Naples